MAHFUZATUL-BUSHRA/Pizza-Sales-and-Revenue-Analysis/README.md

 GROUP BY SIZE
 ORDER BY 2 DESC;
 ```
-### CS12: LIST THE TOP 5 MOST ORDERED PIZZA TYPES ALONG WITH THEIR QUANTITIES.
+### CS12: List the Top 5 Most Ordered Pizza types along with their quantities.
 ```sql
 SELECT
     PT.NAME, SUM(QUANTITY) AS ORDERED_QUANTITY